cltl/ma-tm-domains-SDG-tracker/README.md

 - a classification report for the BERT-based system
 - a classification report for the Baseline system
-- a result.tsv file with columns: text,	label (gold),	predictions (BERT),	confidence,	baseline (predictions) the confidence value is the absolute value of the distance_function array (distance to hyperplane) rounded to 3 decimal places.
+- a result.tsv file with columns: text,	label (gold),	predictions (BERT),	confidence,	baseline (predictions) the confidence value is the absolute value of the distance_function array (distance to hyperplane) rounded to 3 decimal places.</u>

 **Corpus Extraction** contains code to extract (training) data from the Gigaword corpus we are allowed to use for this task.